 No applications will be accepted after March 18, 2022 at midnight EET

 Watch the recorded Fulbright Greece Cultural Exchange & Creative Communties webinar addressed to artists and creative professionals.

 Overview and Guidelines

 The Santa Fe Art Institute (SFAI) is a community inspired to create positive social change through creativity.
 The Institute supports and amplifies dynamic artistic practices that engage complex social issues, inspire individual transformation, and inform collective action.
 SFAI’s award-winning facilities were designed by famed Mexican architect Ricardo Legorreta.
 This beautiful space connects you to Santa Fe's international art scene and the stunning New Mexico landscape.

 The Fulbright Foundation in Greece, in partnership with SFAI, will award one grant to a creative practitioner for participation in the Santa Fe Art Institute’s International Thematic Residency Program.
 SFAI implements yearlong thematic programing that address pertinent questions facing diverse regional and global communities.
 Fulbright grants at SFAI are awarded for three months.
-The 2023 residency theme will be announced in January 2022.
+The 2023 residency theme is Changing Climate.
 Previous themes can be reviewed here.

 This award is open to creative professionals in all artistic fields including fine arts, creative writing, education, curatorship, art criticism, craft, design, architecture, theater, cinematography, photography, and digital arts.
 The Foundation looks for well-defined, sustainable, innovative projects that will have an impact in the respective areas and that may lead to future collaborations between the United States and Greece.